sanduhrs/drupal-rdfui/README.txt

 INTRODUCTION
 ------------
-Drupal 8 RdfUI module provides User Interfaces for site builders to integrate schema.org seamlessly during the site building process.
+The Drupal 8 RDF UI module provides User Interfaces for site builders to integrate schema.org seamlessly during the site building process.

 Content types could be mapped at the point of creation (admin/structure/types/add) or later (by using the edit form for content type)